SoKnight/SoKnight/README.md

 ## Hi there 👋🏻

-I am a Java developer and Bukkit plugins coder.
+I am a Java developer and Bukkit plugins coder.<br>
 See my pinned repositories to browse my opensource projects.

 ### Learned Libraries and Frameworks